Cody Decker: San Diego Padres

 In 2015, he was a PCL mid-season All Star with El Paso, and an MiLB.com San Diego Organization All Star.
 Decker had the fourth-best home run/at bat ratio in the league, with a homer every 17.78 at bats.
 On May 11, 2015, he was voted PCL Player of the Week.
 Through 2015, he was the all-time minor league home run leader for the Padres, with 154.
-Sam Geaney, the Padres Director of Player Development, described him as "big-time right-handed power."
+Sam Geaney, the Padres' director of player development, described him as "big-time right-handed power."
 Afterwards, newspaper El Paso Times called him "the most popular player during the El Paso Chihuahuas' first two seasons."
 Announcer Tim Hagerty said he had not ever seen a ballplayer connect with a team's fan base as Decker did with El Paso.

-Decker made his Major League debut with the Padres on September 14, 2015, after 2,566 at bats in 761 games over seven seasons while playing in the minor leagues.
-At the time, his 154 home runs in the minors were the most by any MLB-affiliated minor league player since he was drafted in 2009, and the most ever by a Padres minor leaguer.
+Decker made his major-league debut with the Padres on September 14, 2015, after 2,566 at bats in 761 games over seven seasons in the minor leagues.
+At the time, his 154 home runs in the minors were the most by any MLB-affiliated minor-league player since he was drafted in 2009, and the most by a Padres minor leaguer.
 Decker went hitless with an RBI in 11 at bats, and became a free agent after his debut season.

 Kansas City Royals

-Decker signed a minor league contract with the Kansas City Royals on December 3, 2015.
-In seven games for the Triple–A Omaha Storm Chasers, he went 5–for–18 (.278) with three home runs and five RBI.
+Decker signed a minor-league contract with the Kansas City Royals on December 3, 2015.
+In seven games for the Triple–A Omaha Storm Chasers, he went 5-for-18 (.278) with three home runs and five RBI.

 Colorado Rockies

 Decker was traded to the Colorado Rockies on April 20, 2016.
-He played in 14 games for the Triple–A Albuquerque Isotopes, batting .208/.246/.377 with two home runs and four RBI.
+He played 14 games for the Triple–A Albuquerque Isotopes, batting .208/.246/.377 with two home runs and four RBI.
 Decker was released by the Rockies organization on May 17.

 Boston Red Sox

-On June 13, 2016, Decker signed a minor league contract with the Boston Red Sox, who assigned him to the Portland Sea Dogs in the Double-A Eastern League.
+On June 13, 2016, Decker signed a minor-league contract with the Boston Red Sox, who assigned him to the Portland Sea Dogs in the Double-A Eastern League.
 In 63 games for Portland, he slashed .232/.284/.481 with 14 home runs and 37 RBI.
 Decker elected free agency following the season on November 7.

 Milwaukee Brewers

-On January 8, 2017, Decker signed a minor league contract with the Milwaukee Brewers.
+On January 8, 2017, Decker signed a minor-league contract with the Milwaukee Brewers.
 Decker was to convert full-time to catcher.
 Decker had been managed by Pat Murphy, the Brewers bench coach, when both of them were in the San Diego Padres system.
 The Brewers released him on March 27.